Skip to main content Skip to main navigation

 • The GST amount(s) either for each line item or as a whole.

-You can include the tax as a single amount using words such as ‘Total price includes GST’ if your invoice is for a total of less than $1,000 and all items on it are subject to 10% GST.
-The GST amount must be featured beside each item if the invoice is for more than $1,000.
+You can include the tax as a single amount using words such as ‘Total price includes GST' if your invoice is for a total of less than $1,000 and all items on it are subject to 10% GST.
+If the invoice is for more than $1,000 the GST amount must be featured beside each item and the buyer or recipient of the services must be identified on the invoice.

 Not sure if you need to register for GST?
 You may find the answer in our Business basics for sole traders article.